vroger11/vroger11.github.io/_posts/2020-01-28-improve-your-bash-navigation.markdown

 ## Default completion
 Completion in terminal is essential to gain productivity.
 In bash it is by default activated by pressing the Tab key.
-In Ubuntu most of the useful completions are activated by default, such as command options completion (`apt ins<Tab>` gives you `apt install `) or folders/files completion.
+Ubuntu enables most of the useful completions by default, such as command options completion (`apt ins<Tab>` gives you `apt install `) or folders/files completion.
 Nevertheless, the default completion behavior seems weird to me.
 If you press multiple times the Tab key you end up with the same listing showed to you multiple times.
 Such as in the following clip:

 ![Default completion output](/assets/images/bash_config/default_tab_behavior.gif)
-In the next section we will see how I configure it to be more consistent and useful.
+In the next section, we will see how I configure it to be more consistent and useful.

 ## Recursive search

 To get previous typed commands in a terminal you can use the upper arrow key.
-But, if you know a part of the command you want to reuse (and it is really high in your bash history) you can use the recursive mode.
+But, if you know a part of the command you want to reuse (and it is high in your bash history) you can use the recursive mode.
 To enter in recursive mode, you have to press CTRL+R keys and type the first letters of your choice (such as `ssh`).
 The result is the first command matching your search in your bash history.
 If you want the next matching results in your bash history, you just have to press the CTRL+R key combination.